ibm-cloud-docs/secrets-manager/secret-rotate.md

 ## Rotating your secrets automatically
 {: #auto-rotate-secret}

-You can enable automatic rotation for specific secret types so that you can replace their values automatically at an interval that you specify.
+You can enable automatic rotation for specific secret types so that you can replace their values automatically at regular intervals.

-After you set a rotation policy for a secret, the clock starts immediately based on the initial creation date of the secret.
-For example, if you set a monthly rotation policy for a secret that you created on `2020/10/01`, {{site.data.keyword.secrets-manager_short}} automatically rotates the secret on `2020/11/01`.

-Currently, you can enable automatic rotation only for the user credentials (`username_password`) secret type.
+Currently, you can enable automatic rotation only for the user credentials (`username_password`) and public certificates (`public_cert`) secret types.
 {: note}

-### Setting a rotation policy in the UI
+### Enabling automatic rotation for user credentials in the UI
 {: #auto-rotate-secret-ui}
 {: ui}